-The Great Indian tradition, values and culture have been primarily shaped by some great literary works of ancient India.
-Valmiki’s Ramayana is one such endearing classic which has influenced on every living being not only in India, but also almost the whole of Asia.
+The Great Indian tradition, values, and culture have been primarily shaped by some great literary works of ancient India.
+Valmiki’s Ramayana is one such endearing classic which has influenced every living being not only in India but also almost the whole of Asia.
 Ramayana was originally composed in Sanskrit, probably around 500 BC.
 It consists of some 24,000 couplets divided into seven books.

 There are plenty of reasons to call ‘Ramayana’ an epic.
-The characters are limned its finest form; while Rama inspires nobility, Sita embodies self-sacrifice, Lakshmana personifies loyalty, and Hanuman epitomizes bravery and integrity.
+The characters are limned their finest form; while Rama inspires nobility, Sita embodies self-sacrifice, Lakshmana personifies loyalty, and Hanuman epitomizes bravery and integrity.

-On exile, prince Ram traveled the length of the country to reach the present-day Sri Lanka to rescue Sita.
+In exile, Prince Ram traveled the length of the country to reach present-day Sri Lanka to rescue Sita.
 Today neither can we debate on the historical accuracy nor on its existence, however, there are some of the places with strong folklores and the proofs that you can visit in the present time that will make you believe Ramayana existed in real life.

 Ayodhya, Uttar Pradesh, Birthplace of Lord Ram